@OrkoHunter

 Millions of students in India prepare to get into IITs every year.
 With the proper amount of luck and improper amount of childhood sacrifices, I made it into IIT Kharagpur.
 And that changed everything.

 During the admission to engineering colleges, more than two thirds of students want to study Computer Science.
-This is want increases the chances of landing a job and what everyone seems to be doing.
+This is what increases the chances of landing a job and what everyone seems to be doing.
 In my hostel room in Kota where I studied for 2 years of IIT prep, I had a note stuck on my wall which listed all the opening and closing ranks of all Computer Science branches in the 7 major IITs.
 When I saw the results and my rank, it was nowhere close to those CS cutoff ranks and I teared up as if I had failed.

 And just like that, 99.99% of Indian students start their education journey by the system telling them that they are not worth it and they don’t even get to decide what they study.